- Get out your toolbox because today we are creating the coolest doll desk you’ll ever see! What’s so special about this particular desk?

 - Desk template from our blog (just follow one of the links to our Printables page and click on Iron Man Printables).

 - A 1/8-inch wood dowel (A wood skewer will also work).

 - A thin sheet of craft wood (I’m using 1/16-inch thick Basswood).

 - Paint and gloss sealer.

 - *Optional: Computer screen printable from our Printables page (click on Iron Man Printables to find the screens).

 The desk we are making is based on the one seen in Tony’s garage in Iron Man 2.
 It’s a semi-circular, steel desk with four computer screens.

 Besides looking like the one in the movie, I also want this desk to double as a figure stand.
 It’s frustrating (sometimes heart-stopping) to watch your perfectly posed doll crumple to the floor.
 I’m going to put a stop to that by incorporating a stand into the design of this desk.

 How to make a Tony Stark inspired desk for a 12-inch doll or action figure:

 - First, let’s measure and cut out the wood pieces.
-You can draw your own pattern or take a shortcut and print out the template from our Iron Man Printables.
+You can draw your own pattern or take a shortcut and print out the template on our Printables page.